S74NK/pi-hole-brimstone/README.md

 # pi-hole-brimstone
-Custom dark theme CSS for pi-hole to replace skin-blue AdminLTE theme.
+Custom theme CSS for pi-hole to replace skin-blue AdminLTE theme.

 Created for use with [pi-hole](https://github.com/pi-hole/pi-hole).